 You may change your PCP at any time.
-Just choose a new PCP from the Provider Directory.
+Just choose a new PCP who is an Easy Access Provider from the Provider Directory.
 You can change your PCP online by using your secure online account at www.harvardpilgrim.org or by calling the Member Services Department.
 The change is effective immediately.